'If it's detrimental to my career I still won't do it...I'm going to pass the ball and have exciting players'

 "But we understand every aspect of the game, there's attacking football but you have to defend as well.

-"We don't just go out with attacking patterns, we work hard to get our shape right and play defensively.
+"We don't just go out with attacking patterns, we work hard to get our shape right.

 "The players we've brought in are not just luxury players, they are going to dig in as well.